Eccys/Visary/README.md

 ## Info

 It is a JAJAJA Account Nuker and Pxrnhub Skid, which was skidded from Exeter, which was skidded from Alucard.
 Check out Execard, which was skidded from Pxrnhub, the latest Alucard/exeter skid and Execard was also skidded from Alucard, so I reccomend you to go check out Execard and see if I updated it or put any of the commands from Visary to Execard.
-I am gonna add them soon